Acacia macnuttiana

-Acacia macnuttiana, commonly known as McNutt's wattle, is a flowering plant in the family Fabaceae and is endemic to north-eastern New South Wales.
+Acacia macnuttiana, commonly known as McNutt's wattle, is a species of flowering plant in the family Fabaceae and is endemic to north-eastern New South Wales, Australia.
 It is a shrub with linear phyllodes, spherical heads of bright yellow flowers arranged in racemes in leaf axils and seeds usually in more or less straight, leathery pods.

 Description

 Acacia macnuttiana is a bushy shrub that typically grows to a height of 1.5–3 m with finely ribbed, dark coloured branchlets.
 The phyllodes are narrow linear, 80–150 mm long and 2–3 mm wide, thin and glabrous.
 The flowers are arranged in a raceme 10–50 mm long with more or less spherical heads of ten to fifteen bright yellow flowers, each head on a peduncle 2–5 mm long.
 Flowering occurs between July and September and the pods are usually more or less straight, oblong to broadly linear, up to 100 mm long, 10–14 mm wide, dark brown and leathery, containing black seeds.